sarahscheffler/TurboIKOS/README.md

 **Bristol Format**

 Bristol files were found from ['Bristol Fashion' MPC Circuits](https://homes.esat.kuleuven.be/~nsmart/MPC/).
 Files must be modified so that the second line has the total number of input wires and a 1 for every occurance of input wire.
-See circuits/adder64_mod.txt.
+See circuits/adder64_mod.txt for an example.

 **PWS File**